 Put simply, the heart of every organization is its employees.

 According to American psychologist Abraham Maslow, we, as human beings, all have the same needs.
-Maslow’s hierarchy of needs is a theory created in the 1940s which states that every individual has the following needs: “physiological”, “safety”, “belonging and love”, “esteem”, and “self-actualization”.
+Maslow’s hierarchy of needs is a theory created in the 1940s that states every individual has the following needs: “physiological”, “safety”, “belonging and love”, “esteem”, and “self-actualization”.
 Within these needs is a desire for meaningful connection and meaningful work.

 As an employer, your ability to attract and retain talent lies in your ability to create conditions that support these needs.
 And it begins with positive and caring workplace culture.